 Hey there, I’m Carmen!

-In true queer fashion, I spent the best parts of my childhood playing in the dirt, getting to know each plant and critter by name, and weaving together stories of how these small beauties interact.
-I went on to study environmental science at UNC Chapel Hill before beginning my career in wildlife conservation.
+I was born and raised in the foothills of North Carolina, where the best parts of my childhood were spent playing in the dirt.
+From as early as I can remember, I’ve felt a deep connection to all living things, from the tiniest of insects to the tallest of trees.
+After getting an environmental science degree from UNC Chapel Hill, I started my early career in wildlife conservation.
 After years of moving around the world and working on large-scale conservation projects, I realized that my personal relationship to the land around me had begun to take a back seat.